 Training & rehabilitation — specific exercises, movements and sensorimotor training that you are taught to do at home, work or in the gym.

 Pain coaching — unique to this programme, these are a range of techniques that optimise your training and treatment, and give you the understanding and skills that you need to overcome your pain.
 Pain knowledge is a vital first step but you also need to know how to apply this knowledge.
 This is the pain coaching dimension, and you learn to become your own coach.

 Treatment | Training | Rehabilitation | Pain Coaching

 The treatment process is proactive so that you can reach your goals successfully.
 It involves learning, understanding, practice, dedication, commitment and courage, and I am here to help.

 The strategies and techniques use the latest neurosciences.
-We consider you as a unique individual, how your problem is emerging and what factors are influencing and maintaining the pain.
+I consider you as a unique individual, how your problem is emerging and what factors are influencing and maintaining the pain.
 From there we can construct and deliver a programme that fits your needs.